 You can also catch the number 1 bus, getting off outside the Good Intent pub.
 Walk downhill from there, and you will see the lane going through the park (it takes less than five minutes to get here).

-Beese’s is off the beaten track , and whilst this is one of our most charming qualities, it means it can be troublesome getting to us if you have mobility difficulties.
+Beese’s is off the beaten track and is located on a slope, and whilst this is one of our most charming qualities, it means it can be troublesome getting to us if you have mobility difficulties.
 There are a number of steps.
 We can help wheelchair users to access Beeses but it requires prior arrangement and assistance from our staff.
 The best way to arrive at Beeses is by boat from Bristol centre.
 Please contact the boat companies directly for information on disabled access but currently neither Beeses nor the boat companies that come here have a wheelchair hoist.

 And of course, you can come by boat, perhaps your own or with one of the ferry companies.
 You can find information on all the companies that run trips to Beese’s on the Ferries to Beese’s page.
 There are weekly public trips to Beese’s from the city centre, and all the companies listed have boats available for charter.

 If you have your own craft you can use our moorings, although you will need to be prepared to move off temporarily if one of the larger scheduled boats is due in.
 We are sometimes asked by boaters if they can moor overnight and here are the main points:

 - Despite being twelve miles from the Avon estuary, Beese’s is subject to several tides a year, and so we may have to say “No” because you probably don’t want your boat to end up on our jetty, and frankly, neither do we.